dexie/dexie-website/docs/ExportImport/dexie-export-import.md

 This addon solves these issues, and some more, with the help of some libraries.

 ## Libraries Used
 To accomplish a streamable export/import, and allow exotic types, I use the libraries listed below.
-Note that these libraries are listed as devDependencies because they are bundles using rollupjs - so there's no real dependency from the library user persective.
+Note that these libraries are listed as devDependencies because they are bundles using rollupjs - so there's no real dependency from the library user perspective.

 ### [typeson](https://www.npmjs.com/package/typeson) and [typeson-registry](https://www.npmjs.com/package/typeson-registry)
 These modules enables something similar as JSON.stringify() / JSON.parse() for exotic or custom types.